 JSNA can also be informed by more detailed health needs assessments on specific topics.

 Why do we have it?

 The Enfield JSNA identifies the needs of the population and enables effective targeting of intervention.
 This informs how the Council and NHS should design and provide services to improve population’s health, while reducing inequality.
 The JSNA also underpins our Joint Health and Wellbeing Strategy.

 Each Health and Wellbeing Board has a duty to prepare the JSNA.

 Got questions about the Enfield JSNA?
-Contact the team using the form.
+Contact the team.